d1gitalflow/minisearch/README.md

 -It extends more results by clicking the 'More' button.
 -Has React performance enhancements.
 -Can dismiss a story/post
+-Count total comments for each displayed 20 results.
+They accumulate as we click 'More' to expand.
 ```

 ## Dependencies: